 | Confirmation Bias | Favoring expected results | Ignoring non-discount periods |

-| Historical Bias | Biased historical data | Credit score discrimination |
+| Historical Bias | Biased legacy data | Credit score discrimination |

-| Algorithmic Bias | Model learning bias | Gender bias in hiring model |
+| Algorithmic Bias | Model amplifies biased patterns | Gender bias in hiring model |

-| Reporting Bias | Selective reporting | Hiding negative KPIs |
+| Reporting Bias | Selective result presentation | Hiding negative KPIs |